 Institutional investors should have a clear policy on how they manage conflicts of interest in fulfilling their stewardship responsibilities and publicly disclose it.

-- The Company will put clients’ interests first in its stewardship activities (including the exercise of voting rights).
-Under internal regulations, the Company will seek to strictly control conflicts of interest that can be expected.
+- The Company will put clients’ interests first in its stewardship activities.
+Under its internal regulations, the Company will seek to strictly control conflicts of interest.

-- When the Company exercises the voting rights of shares it holds at funds that it manages, it will exercise the voting rights under predetermined guidelines, taking into account only the interests of the clients into account.
+- When the Company exercises the voting rights of shares it holds at funds that it manages, it will exercise the voting rights under predetermined guidelines, taking only the interests of the clients into account.
 The Company has posted the outline of management policy of conflicts of interest on its website (Japanese version only).

-- The Company has the Responsible Investment Committee as one of management policy committee, which appropriately manages conflicts of interest.
+- The Company has the Responsible Investment Committee as one of the management policy committees, which manages conflicts of interest appropriately.
 This committee is chaired by the head of the Investment Division, and its members include the head of the Risk Management Division.
-To promote responsible investment, the committee will thoroughly discuss issues in the asset management unit, which is independent of the corporate planning and the sales unit.
-The audit and supervisory committee members will also attend the Responsible Investment Committee meetings to check proper performance.
-The Responsible Investment Committee will discuss the most important agenda items in terms of conflicts of interest and the establishment, revision, and abolition of guidelines on the exercise of voting rights.
+To promote responsible investment, the committee will thoroughly discuss issues in the asset management unit, which is independent of the corporate planning unit and the sales unit.
+The audit and supervisory committee members will also attend the Responsible Investment Committee meetings to check that they are being run properly.

-- As for the most important items in the agenda in terms of conflicts of interest within parent and group companies, the Company will commission independent third parties to provide advice on whether to vote for or against them under the guidelines on the exercise of voting rights.
-The Responsible Investment Committee will deliberate after consulting the Proxy Voting Advisory Council, where independent outside directors take a greater part.
+- As for the most important items on the agenda in terms of conflicts of interest within parent and group companies, the Company will commission a proxy adviser, an independent third party, to provide advice on whether to vote for or against them under the guidelines on the exercise of voting rights, and the Responsible Investment Committee will deliberate after consulting the Proxy Voting Advisory Council, where independent outside directors take a greater part.
 We also have a monitoring framework by reporting the result to the Board of Directors and the Audit and Supervisory Committee.

-Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities towards sustainable growth of the investee companies.
+Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

 - To monitor investee companies, the Company has a number of analysts with a high level of expertise and extensive experience, who obtain accurate information through various opportunities.
 This information includes not only financial information, but also non-financial information, including environmental, social, and governance (ESG) information of investee companies.